humberto-ortiz/megaprobe-lab/content/Miguel.md

 ### Week 5:
 - Went to lab meeting.
 - Haven't done anything lab related since I have a Lineal Algebra exam tuesday 17.
 Help me.
+- Still need to find a paper.
+Will work on that after tuesday.